 Hello, and welcome to a slightly different post from me.
-It’s 5 pm on New Year’s Eve and I’ve decided to spend my NYE reflecting and documenting 5 things/lessons I’ve learnt in 2016.
-Do I desire to join the sounds of laughter that can be heard from the streets? …No, I’ve made a conscious decision to dedicate my NYE to this post, while my salmon cooks in the oven and I sip away on my red wine.
+It’s 5 pm on New Year’s Eve and I’ve decided to spend my NYE reflecting and documenting 5 things/lessons I’ve learned in 2016.
+Do I desire to join the sounds of laughter that can be heard from the streets? …No, I’ve made a conscious decision to dedicate my NYE to this post, while my salmon cooks in the oven, and I sip away on my red wine.
 What better time to reflect than just before a New Year begins, right!?

-2016 has definitely been the most fruitful year for self-discovery, self-progression and learning the concept of self-love!
+2016 has definitely been the most fruitful year for self-discovery, self-progression, and learning the concept of self-love!
 I’ve had amazing moments but, there have also been times where I’ve seen better days, which have ultimately prompted me to try to make those days few and far between.
 I’m happy to share with you ways in which I’ve made ME a better version and how you can too!
 I hope you gain some inspiration from this post 🙂

 1) Stop procrastinating